aleix-abuli/lab-vue-basics/README.md

 ### Iteration 1 | Create a basic template structure inside a new project

 For this lab, you'll have to create a new Vue project in a new folder.
-You can choose which options you want to include, but remember to stick with Vue 2 for the moment being.
+You can choose which options you want to include.

 One of the main advantages of Vue (or any other frontend framework) is how easy it is to reuse components all over your application.
 This is exactly what we'll practice right now.